 - NEW: Answers to common victim questions about resolving accident cases this insurance company

-USAA, like many insurance companies, uses a computer based program, Colossus, to assist in placing an amount of money on an accident claim to compensate the victim.
-It evaluates the victim’s medical records and bills and decides how much treatment it thinks was necessary for the accident and what the fair value is of (1) the medical treatment, (2) past or future wage loss and (3) the victim’s pain and suffering.
+USAA, like many insurance companies, uses a computer-based program, Colossus, to assist in placing an amount of money on an accident claim to compensate the victim.
+It evaluates the victim’s medical records and bills and decides how much treatment it thinks was necessary for the crash and what the fair value is for (1) the medical treatment, (2) past or future wage loss and (3) the victim’s pain and suffering.
 This company, like most insurance companies, typically undervalues all of these categories before a lawsuit is filed.

 - Review sample USAA settlements and verdicts

-In Maryland, it is frequently defended by Moore & Jackson (Towson), Law Offices of Frank Daly (Hunt Valley), Law Office of J. Thomas Caskey, and Myers, Rodbell & Rosenbaum (Riverdale/Gaithersburg).
+In Maryland, it is frequently defended by Moore & Jackson (Towson), Law Offices of Frank Daly (Hunt Valley), Law Office of J. Thomas Caskey, Law Office of Jeffrey D. Raden (Silver Spring) and Myers, Rodbell & Rosenbaum (Riverdale/Gaithersburg).
 This is, by and large, a pretty good group of insurance defense lawyers.Is USAA a Good Insurance Company to Bring a Claim Against?

 Auto Injury Solutions is a third party adjuster that USAA used to outsource some of it claims review work.
 Most of their work for this carrier is with med pay or personal injury protection.
 But we just settled a case with them recently where they handled the bodily injury claim.
 There are not the worst third party adjusters by any stretch.
 Still, they are awful (if that makes sense).Our Lawyers Can Help You with Your Accident Claim Against USAA